lucax88x/nvim-awesome/data/plugins/CONTRIBUTING.md

   "examples": []
 }
 ```

-2. (optional) (make sure that the repository fulfils the below criteria)
-- criterion 1
-- criterion 2
+based off the [template](template.json) (please use existing tags when possible).

-3. fork this repository and submit a merge request along the lines of:
+2. fork this repository and submit a merge request along the lines of:
 ```
 PR: add myplugin